TheAccidentalTeacher/glennallencarmansandiego/docs/content-creation-guide.md

 ## Overview

-This guide provides comprehensive instructions for creating culturally sensitive, educationally valuable content for "Where in the World is Sourdough Pete?"
+This guide provides comprehensive instructions for creating culturally sensitive, educationally valuable content for "Sourdough Pete's Geography Challenge."
 All content must adhere to our principles of respectful representation, educational integrity, and cultural sensitivity.

 ## Cultural Sensitivity Guidelines